openHPI/xikolo-ios/CONTRIBUTING.md

 - `bundle exec fastlane check_core_data`: Check if the core data model was modified since the last tagged release
 - `bundle exec fastlane increment_version_(patch|minor|major)`: Increase the app version project-wide in all modules
 - `bundle exec fastlane changelog`: List all commits since the last tagged release
-- `bundle exec fastlane export_localizations`: Export localizations and strip unwanted strings, that excluded by BartyCrouch
+- `bundle exec fastlane export_localizations`: Export localizations and strip unwanted strings, that are excluded by BartyCrouch

 ### Code Formatting
 In order to have a consistent code formatting, we would like you to set some settings: